Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 * Decode the input into a `JsonElement` first and then convert that element into a Kotlin value.
 * Convert a Kotlin value into a `JsonElement` first and then encode that element with the encoder.

-Here's an example that shows how to implement a custom `KSerializer` to fully control how a type is encoded and decoded in JSON:
+Let's look at an example of a custom `KSerializer` that fully controls how values of a `Response` type are encoded and decoded in JSON.
+This serializer encodes an `Ok` response directly as a JSON value and an `Error` response as a JSON object that contains the error message:

 ```kotlin
 // Imports declarations from the serialization library